bhuv-z/adhere2/README.md

 # adhere

-Adher: An app for the elderly to monitor their medication
+Adhere: An app for the elderly to monitor their medication

 ## Getting Started